 the crumhorn.
 Pictured from left to

-right are the soprano, alto, tenor,
+right are the soprano, alto, tenor, and bass cornemuse.

 The Shawm.
 This predecessor of the modern